blockaj/Getting-Started-with-apostrophe-sandbox/README.md

 ###Layout.html
 Now take a look at the `layout.html` file in `views/global`. <img src="layout-local.png" style="margin: 3%">
 It looks like there's a lot going on in here but you can delete practically all of it.
-You should see  `{% block header %}`.
+1. You should see  `{% block header %}`.
 You can delete everything inside this block.
 Make sure not to delete the `{% endblock %}` that corresponds with our header block.

-You can delete the breadcrumbs block all together if you want, even the block itself.
+2. You can delete the breadcrumbs block all together if you want, even the block itself.
 You should delete everything inside `{% block main %}` just like we did with the header block.
 Again, don't delete the blog itself, just the content inside.

-You can delete the extra content block all together.
-You can delete everything inside `{% block footerBody %}`.
+3. You can delete the extra content block all together as well as everything inside `{% block footerBody %}`.
 You could leave `{% block footer %}` and delete everything inside of it.
 It's just a matter of how you want to organize your template.
 You can also add or delete blocks later if you need to.

 At this point, you should just see a collection of nunjucks blocks in your `layout.html`.
 Now, we can go over what all of these sections are.

-###Home.html and other templates
+###home.html and other templates
 Later, when you go into `home.html`, you'll see that the first line is a nunjucks line: `{% extends 'layout.html' %}`.
 As you may already know, this means that `home.html` can access all of the nunjucks blocks inside of `layout.html`.
 Let's say you want a header that is common to all pages on your apostrophe site.
 If you have all of your templates extend layout, you can do that really easily.
 Now let's say you want to have the same header on all of your pages except for the homepage.
 You still have all of the pages (including `home.html`) extend `layout.html`.
 You would put `{% block header %}` in your `home.html` to override whatever the header is in `layout.html`.
 Using these blocks is a way of easily managing content across all of your pages.

 Now, go into `home.html` and delete all of the content inside the hero and mainContent blocks.